 Do you have an emergency room?
 No. Our doctors and medical providers are able to provide same day care for non-life-threatening injuries and illnesses, space permitting.
 However, if you or someone you know has a potentially life threatening condition please call 911 immediately.

-April Satleen graduated from Cusick High School in 2006 and received her Certified Medical Assistant certificate from Apollo College in 20008. she also has additional certifications in CPR and First Aid.
-April has worked at the Camas Clinic since 2010 and enjoys helping members of the community she grew up in stay happy and healthy.
+April Sattleen graduated from Cusick High School in 2006 and received her Certified Medical Assistant certificate from Apollo College in 2008.
+She has additional certifications in CPR and First Aid.
+April has worked at the Camas Clinic since 2010 and enjoys helping members of the community stay happy and healthy.
 An avid Cusick Panther fan and new mother, April enjoys spending time with her family.

 Dustin Person, Pharmacist